Political history of the Philippines: Colonization and governance

 Pre-existing trading networks were blocked by Spanish authorities, with all trade instead going to Spanish colonies in the New World.
 Despite increasing economic activity, the archipelago remained divided by regional identity and language.
 Some areas remained out of effective Spanish control, including much of Mindanao, the Sulu archipelago, and Palawan.
 There was conflict between these areas and the Spanish throughout the Spanish period.
 In the Cordillera highlands, firm Spanish control was limited to the lowland fringes.
 Inward migration to escape Spanish control and an increase in trade saw settlements in interior areas increase in population and political complexity.

-Under the short-lived Spanish Constitution of 1812, the Philippines had direct representation in the Cortes of Cádiz.
+Under the short-lived Spanish Constitution of 1812, the Philippines (top left) had direct representation in the Cortes of Cádiz.

 In a process beginning in the late 18th century that would continue for the remainder of Spanish rule, the government tried to shift power from the friars of independent religious orders towards the "secular clergy" of Catholic priests.
 These priests included local mestizos, and even indios.
 In the 19th century, Philippine ports opened to world trade and shifts started occurring within Filipino society.
 In 1808, when Joseph Bonaparte became king of Spain, the liberal constitution of Cadiz was adopted, giving the Philippines representation in the Spanish Cortes.
 However, once the Spanish overthrew the Bonapartes, the Philippine, and indeed colonial, representation in the Spanish Cortes was rescinded.
 From 1836, the Philippines were directly governed by the Ministry of Overseas.

 Political turmoil in Spain led to 24 governors being appointed to the Philippines from 1800 to 1860, often lacking any experience with the country.
 Significant political reforms began in the 1860s, with a couple of decades seeing the creation of a cabinet under the Governor-General and the division of executive and judicial power.
 Societal changes in Spain and the Philippines led to an expansion of the Philippine bureaucracy and its civil service positions, predominantly for the educated living in urban areas, although the highest levels continued to remain in the hand of those born in Spain.
 This, combined with a shifting economy, saw more complex social structures emerge with new upper and middle classes.
 A changing economy also brought poverty, which led to raiding and the founding of the Civil Guard.
 Education reforms in the 1860s expanded access to higher education.
 The 19th century also saw further attempts to establish control of the mountain tribes of the interior, although success remained limited.
-Better success was had in the south, where the Spanish gained control over the seas and coasts, and obtained the surrender of the Sultanate of Sulu in 1878.
+Better success occurred in the south, where the Spanish gained control over the seas and coasts, and obtained the surrender of the Sultanate of Sulu in 1878.